-- Scoping out Maui's top-notch accommodations - Uncovering the top dining establishments and luaus - > Marveling at Maui's most unforgettable places and experiences n Maui, every day can be a slice of paradise.
-It's a breathtakingly beautiful place that exudes a generous spirit of genuine aloha.
-And best of all, it doesn't take a lot of cash or over-elaborate planning to get to the heart of Maui.
-This lovely island has a way of making travelers kick back and savor life's simple pleasures in their purest form.
-Here, everybody can feel like royalty: A simple beach apartment can be your castle, a fresh papaya and a cup of robust Maui-grown joe your princely breakfast, a joyous aloha shirt your royal robe.
+- Scoping out Maui's top-notch accommodations - Uncovering the top dining establishments and luaus - Marveling at Maui's most unforgettable places and experiences

-But if you're looking for more worldly luxuries, that's great, too - because vacation is about having what you want.
-Maui certainly doesn't lack for places to pamper yourself.
+In Maui, every day can be a slice of paradise.
+Here, everybody can feel like royalty: A simple beach apartment can be your castle; a fresh papaya and a cup of robust Maui-grown joe, your princely breakfast; a joyous aloha shirt, your royal robe.

-This chapter gives you a sneak preview of the absolute best that Maui has to offer - the cream of the crop.
-Each of these places and experiences is discussed in detail later in this book; for now, you can skim them all at a glance and whet your appetite.
-As you read through the book, keep your eyes out for the "Best of the Best" icons.
+Each of the places and experiences listed in this chapter are bound to have you exclaiming, "No ka oi!" ("It's the best!").
+This chapter gives you a sneak peek at the absolute best that Maui has to offer - the cream of the crop.
+Skim them all and whet your appetite.
+And keep your eyes out for the Best of the Best icons throughout this book.

-The Best Luxury Resorts
+The Best Luxury Accommodations